| Timeline |

 Much further south on the southern shores of Britain, the Saxons were settling and establishing new kingdoms like Essex, Sussex and Wessex, whilst a similar Germanic people called the Jutes were colonising Kent and the Isle of Wight.
-There was of course native British resistance to their attacks, but it is recorded that the Britons were heavily defeated by the Anglo-Saxon invaders at a Battle located at some identified spot called Mons Badonicus.
+There was of course native British resistance to their attacks and it is recorded that the Britons heavily defeated the Anglo-Saxon invaders at a Battle located at some identified spot called Mons Badonicus or Badon Hill.

 The early Anglo-Saxon period was undoubtedly an age of war and turmoil and our knowledge of this period is scanty.
 It is this early age of Anglo-Saxon invasion that is often associated with King Arthur, a Briton who is said to have fought against the Anglo-Saxons.
 He is reputed to have died in 537, perhaps on the Roman Wall, but little can be said of Arthur, since so little is known.
 He may not have existed at all.
 Although the story of Arthur is fascinating, to give too much attention to a shadowy figure like Arthur, himself largely a creation of later Medieval writers would give a distorted and unreliable view of Anglo-Saxon history.
 It is largely the stuff of Romantic fiction of a much later medieval period and can cast doubt, quite wrongly, on the whole Anglo-Saxon period that follows.
 The so called 'Age of Arthur' is one period of British history about which we know very, very little and yet so much has been written, perhaps because it stretches the imaginations of writers.

 Our limited knowledge of this early period has led to the term 'Dark Ages' but it would be quite wrong to apply this term to the whole Anglo-Saxon age, since the Anglo-Saxon era is in fact a period about which we know a great deal.
 However, in the earliest period of Anglo-Saxon history it is very much a case of history's gradual emergence from darkness.